rust-bakery/nom-derive/README.md

 In some cases, writing the parser manually will remain more efficient.

 - [API documentation](https://docs.rs/nom-derive)
-- [Documentation of `Nom` attribute](https://docs.rs/nom-derive/latest/nom_derive/derive.Nom.html).
-This is the main documentation for this crate, with all possible options and many examples.
+- The [`Nom`](https://docs.rs/nom-derive/latest/nom_derive/docs/struct.Nom.html) pseudo-struct.
+This is the main documentation for the `Nom` attribute, with all possible options and many examples.

 *Feedback welcome !*